PapaJoesSoup/ShipManifest/README.md

 ShipManifest
 ============
-Version 4.3.0.0 - Pre-Release xx May, 2015 - CrewTransfer Interface & Refactoring Edition.
+Version 4.3.0.0 - Release xx June, 2015 - Crew, Interfaces, & Refactoring Edition.
-- New:  Refactored Crew transfers into separate class and added events to improve visibility and state management.
+- New:  Refactored Crew transfers into separate class to improve visibility and state management.
+Added OnCrewTransferred Event triggers for mod notification.
-- New:  When transferring kerbals, if the target seat is occupied, the transfer process now displays both kerbals involved as "Moving"
+- New:  Crew transfers (part to part & seat to seat) now show both kerbals involved as moving, when a kerbal swap occurs.
+- New:  Added DeepFreeze mod support for handling/viewing frozen kerbals.
+No more xferring frozen kerbals, and Roster Window now shows frozen kerbals.
 - New:  Added SMInterface.dll for other mods to detect Crew xfers in progress and act accordingly.
 - New:  Added Kerbal Filter for Roster Window:  All, vessel, Available, Dead/Missing.
-Vessel is omitted in Space Center.
+Vessel filter is omitted when in Space Center.
+- New:  Add OnCrewtransferred Trigger to be consistent with Stock Crew Transfers and to support KIS inventory movement when crew transfers occur.
 - New:  Refactoring - moved window vars from Settings into window level code.
+- New:  Refactoring - Added InstalledMods static class to centralize mod assembly detection and soft dependencies.
-- New:  Altered Settings Save to segregate Hidden settings for ease of identification by users.
+- New:  Refactoring - Altered Settings Save to segregate Hidden settings for ease of identification by users.
 - Fixed:  Bug in multi-part transfers that lock transfer in run state, with no progress.
 - Fixed:  Bug in Crew Transfer with CLS installed.
 First transfer works fine, subsequent xfers fail, and Transfer is stuck in moving...